Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 Bitch Face nods.
 “There were riots, Skipio,”

-“How convenient that the gangs wage war on an election day,”
+“How convenient that the gangs wage war on an election day.”

 “Marriage aligns Pompey and Caesar,” says Mud Face.

-“Julia’s dead,” speaks Milky, arms folded.
+“Julia’s dead,” says Milky, arms folded.

 This news stuns even his Roman bride.